MarinosGkizas/Optional-Project/README.md

-This is the optional project of the subject Principles of Programming languages.
+This is the optional project of the subject Principles of Programming languages in 2020.